nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 29-Mar-2023

+Reviewed Promises again.
+Maybe this time it'll stick. :smiley: Just for the record, in recent weeks I have been using Promises correctly, and have also been implementing async-await whenever possible due to its simplicity.
+It is also worth noting that a Top-level Await in JS Modules is not available and newer browser support is pretty good (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)).

 ## Tuesday 28-Mar-2023

 Attended a MSFT Reactor "Monitoring Azure Resources" event.
 Hoping this will provide some basics on adding monitoring to my AppService deployments.
 Somehow, I've missed a regular MSFT Reactor newsletter offering with more info about virtual and in-person events, until today.

 Bumped into an interesting way to avoid compile-time warnings of Unchecked cast statements in Java.
 See [Java Exceptions and Scanner](../code401-files/java-exceptions-scanner.html) for details.
 I also cleaned up that exceptions and scanner content for readability.

-Completed a code challenge for Java to practice using File IO and NIO2: Build a console application that will return the count of characters within a provided text file.
+Completed a code challenge for Java to practice using File IO and NIO: Build a console application that will return the count of characters within a provided text file.
 This took me about 3 hours to complete from design, through implement, test, refine, and document.
 I updated [java-code-challenges](https://github.com/nojronatron/java-code-challenges/) with the results of this exercise.

 ## Monday 27-Mar-2023